 Manifesto for New Zealand’s marine inshore fisheries

 New Zealand’s fisheries are owned by the public of New Zealand and managed by the Crown on our behalf.
 The New Zealand Sport Fishing Council, LegaSea, and its supporters are opposed to attempts to privatise this public asset and believe we must take a stand to protect the public’s access to their own fisheries.
-About this Manifesto This document outlines the policies required to restore New Zealand’s inshore fisheries to abundant levels and return the marine environment to a more productive ecosystem.
-Those policies are:

 - Establish a Royal Commission of Inquiry into fisheries management and the Quota Management System.